toy/dump/README.markdown

 Rails app rake and capistrano tasks to create and restore dumps of database and assets.

+Requires at least ruby 1.8.7, tested with ruby 1.9

 ## Install

     script/plugin install git://github.com/toy/dump.git